Muisca economy: Agriculture

+Muisca households generally possessed two houses: a permanent one and semi-permanent one, the latter (gueta) being used for agricultural purposes.
+Irrigation was not practiced in most of the territy (except in the Bogotá savanna), as the muiscas preferred dry agriculture.
 Agriculture was the main source of income for the Muisca who were generally self-sustaining due to the fertility of the soils of the Altiplano, especially on the Bogotá savanna.
 The fertility originates from the lake deposits, the result of the Pleistocene Lake Humboldt that existed until around 30,000 years BP and which remnants are still visible today; the various lakes and wetlands (humedales) of the Altiplano.
 Other prehistorical and historical lakes were present in the other valleys of the high plateau; the Ubaté-Chiquinquirá Valley, Iraka Valley and the Tenza Valley.
 When the lakes dried up, they left leveled fertile soils which were used by the Muisca to cultivate a large variety of crops, mainly maize, tubers, beans. quinoa and potatoes.
 The fertility of the Bogotá savanna was enhanced by the deposition of Neogene volcanic ashes.
 Fruits were cultivated in Somondoco and Subachoque.
 The highest population density was related to the richest agricultural lands, mainly on the Bogotá savanna.

 To ensure a subsistence economy, the Muisca irrigated their lands and varied their cultivation over different climatic zones.
 The geography of the area allowed for micro-ecological regions providing farmlands on the fertile plains and in higher altitude terrains such as mountain slopes.
 Quinoa and potatoes (Solanum tuberosum) were cultivated on the highest altitudes, maize and coca in the temperate regions and yuca, arracacha, pineapples, tobacco and cotton in the low-lying valleys with a warmer climate.
 Additionally, Cucurbita maxima, Oxalis tuberosa (oca), peppers and Ullucus tuberosus were cultivated by the Muisca.
 The surplus of the agricultural production was available for trading on the many markets throughout the Muisca territories.

 In the northern areas of Vélez, Surubá and Hunza, the topographical variability allowed for the cultivation of cotton and yuca and later sugarcane.
 The dramatic variations in temperature and rainfall together with the irrigation from the rivers Suárez, Chicamocha, Opón and Carare provided a sophisticated and diverse economic system.
 Irrigation canals and raised terraces were built throughout the area, important ones in Facatativá, Chocontá, Tocancipá and Tunja.

 The favourable climate of the lower altitude areas, such as the Valley of Tena, allowed for two maize harvests a year, while on the cooler Bogotá savanna only one harvest per year was possible.